Tennessee Sports Betting Update – Everything to Know

-DraftKings Sportsbook, FanDuel Sportsbook, and BetMGM are the first three operators approved by the Sports Wagering Committee of the Tennessee Education Lottery.
-All three of these platforms could go live on Nov.
-1, as a new era of legal sports wagering begins in the state.
+DraftKings Sportsbook, FanDuel Sportsbook, BetMGM, and Action 247 are the first 4 operators approved by the Sports Wagering Committee of the Tennessee Education Lottery.

 BetMGM offers an online sports betting platform that puts it in an elite class in the US market.
 The BetMGM welcome bonus offers a risk-free bet up to $500 on the first wager made on the platform.

-A newcomer on the legal sports betting scene, Tennessee Action 24/7 became the fourth operator approved for launch in Tennessee in October.
+A newcomer on the legal sports betting scene, Tennessee Action 24/7 became the fourth operator approved for launch in Tennessee.